What is Urban Data Science?

 In the last decade, technological advancements have led us to embed large-scale networked systems, sensors and computers into the built environment.
 Urban data has emerged as an excellent stream of constant, real-time and accurate information about all urban activities.
 The big data revolution, coupled with the capacity of infrastructure to be “smart” has enticed cities and urban managers worldwide to participate in machine learning-based decision making for improving the course of humanity.
 But city planning has largely been instituted around loosely coupled organisations within municipal and regional governments, project developers, companies and investors, transport, water and energy operators.
 While some communities have enjoyed the benefits of policies based on the use of big data, machine learning and AI, many have also suffered disproportionately by being pushed to the physical and technological periphery of rapid development in cities.
-As a data scientist, and especially an engineering and policy analyst, it is our responsibility to interrogate the quality of data, design of intelligent systems and their impact on communities.
+As a data scientist, and especially an engineer and policy analyst, it is our responsibility to interrogate the quality of data, research the design of intelligent systems and evaluate their impact on communities.

 Course Contents — What is this class about?